Updated: July 11, 2020

-When I first encountered the word self-mastery, the image that immediately popped into my head was Mr. Miyagi, the martial arts guru played by actor Pat Morita in the movie, The Karate Kid.
+When I first encountered the word self-mastery, the image that immediately popped into my head was Mr. Miyagi.
+He is the martial arts guru played by actor Pat Morita in the movie, The Karate Kid.

-I believe his character best exemplifies self-mastery – a person with calm presence, steadfast focus, and admirable discipline and self-control.
+I believe his character best exemplifies self-mastery.
+Mr. Miyagi is a person with calm presence, steadfast focus, and admirable discipline and self-control.

-“Courage, hard work, self-mastery, and intelligent effort are all essential to successful life.” – Theodore Roosevelt, former US president
+“Courage, hard work, self-mastery, and intelligent effort are all essential to successful life.” –Theodore Roosevelt

 A person with self-mastery is someone who is in control of his emotions and actions, no matter what the situation is around him.
 He lives with a purpose, and is disciplined enough to work towards his goal with focus, determination and honor.